Connect with others who understand.

 Epilepsy is not one single condition.
 Rather, it is defined as a spectrum of disorders that involve abnormal activity within the brain.
 “Epilepsy” means the same thing as the term “seizure disorders.”
 In epilepsy, abnormal brain waves disturb electrical activity, leading to seizures.
 Symptoms of epileptic seizures include having unusual sensations or emotions, behaving in unusual ways, or experiencing convulsions or loss of consciousness.
 Brain damage, illness, and irregular brain development can all cause abnormal brain waves that lead to seizures.

-Approximately half of all people who have had one seizure will have more (typically within six months).
+Approximately half of all people who have had one seizure for an unknown reason will have another, typically within six months.
 However, in order to be diagnosed with epilepsy, a person must have had more than one seizure, and doctors must consider it likely that they will continue to have seizures.
-When a person has a seizure that lasts for more than 5 minutes, or a person has more than one seizure within a 5 minutes period (without returning to consciousness between the seizures), it is called status epilepticus.
+When a person has a seizure that lasts for more than five minutes, or a person has more than one seizure within a five-minute period (without returning to consciousness between the seizures), it is called “status epilepticus.”

 There are many different types of seizures, and some people with epilepsy will experience more than one type.
 Some examples of seizure types include: